jiatuya/PDM/README.md

 The data are collected by PuYun Medical Company from hospitals in Wuhan, China.
 The bioinformatic analysis and annotation were performed by a medical assistant decision-making system, powered by OceanCloud Gene Company.
 All data are unpublished.

 ## Methods
-***Data cleaning***
+***Data Re-sampling***
-As only about 0.002% points are marked as pathogenic/ likely pathogenic, it is essential to go through a re-sampling approach (thanks to advice from Dr. Blair).
+As only about 0.002% SNVs in cleaned dataset are marked as pathogenic/likely pathogenic, it is essential to go through a re-sampling approach (thanks to advice from Dr. Blair).
 In this dataset, as we focus on pathogenic/likely pathogenic points more than the rest, a re-sampling method would apply.

-***Variable selection***
+***Variable Selection***
 Not all annotations are useful.
 Non-meaningful variables will be dropped before model training.
+Categoricial variables were transfered to dummies.

-***Machine learning model***
+***Machine Learning Model***
 Variant machine learning models are used to find an optimistic one.
 Models include Regression, SVM, Random Forest, and more.

 ***Verification***
-New data will be used to verify the existing model.
+New data will be used to test the performance of existing model.

 ## Limitations and Issues
 The patients' phenotypes are not evenly distributed.
 Not all phenotype data was avilable, for existing data there were more epilesy patients than others. [phenotype counts](value_counts.txt) This study combined SNVs from all 1404 patients.
 It is a question that whether this model has a bias to the majority phenotype SNVs even duplicates were removed.